 - They Were Holding You Back: The reason David killed her sister.
 The two of them were both good fighters, but Shiva needed the extra push to become great.

 - Villain Takes an Interest: Constantly.
-When she shows up in your life, things are about to get interesting, whether you want it to or not.
+There are several heroes who strike her fancy as Worthy Opponents, and she'll alternate between helping or hindering them for reasons that only she can make sense of.
+When she shows up in your life, things are about to get interesting, whether you want them to or not.

 - You Killed My Father: